-No. Prescriptions are given at the sole discretion of the Eyetest.com board-certified ophthalmologist who reviews your test.
+No. Prescriptions are given at the sole discretion of the eyeTest.com board-certified ophthalmologist who reviews your test.
 Some patients may not be eligible to receive a prescription for variety reasons.
-Please read section 2 of our FAQs, "Taking At-Home Vision Test" for full details.
+Please read section 2 of our FAQs, "Taking At-Home Eye Test" for full details.

 Our Patient Support Team is always ready to help.
 Email us at service@eyeTest.com and someone will get back to you in a jiffy.

-After you've finished your vision test, Eyetest.com sends your results to a board-certified ophthalmologist located in the state where you took your test.
-(Note: The ophthalmologist will be part of Eyetest.com's partner network, Optimized Eye Care, and will be trained in telehealth.)
+After you've finished your eye test, eyeTest.com sends your results to a board-certified Ophthalmologist or Optometrist located in the state where you took your test.
+(Note: The ophthalmologist will be part of eyeTest.com's partner network, Optimized Eye Care, and will be trained in telehealth.)
 The ophthalmologist will then thoroughly review your medical history, pre-existing conditions, prior prescription, and test results, before issuing your prescription.

 If anything was found to be wrong with your eyes that would make it impossible to issue a prescription, the ophthalmologist will issue secondary medical guidance.